 Find online piano lessons here.

-If you think you’d prefer to have piano lessons on a fortnightly or irregular basis, check in with your desired music school before booking onto any lessons to see if they can accommodate this.
+If you think you’d prefer to have piano lessons near me on a fortnightly or irregular basis, check in with your desired music school before booking onto any lessons to see if they can accommodate this.

 Make Piano Lessons Work For You